A modelling and computational study of the frustration index in signed networks: Other formulations and extensions

 We extend the 2-colour minimum frustration count optimisation problem for a graph with weights $w_{ij} \in [-1,1]$ instead of the signs $a_{ij} \in \{-1,1\}$ on the edges.
 We call such a graph a \textit{weighted signed graph}.

-Taking insights from \eqref{eq17}, the frustration of edge $(i,j) \in E$ with weight $w_{ij}$ can be represented by $f_{ij}={(1-w_{ij})}/{2} + w_{ij}(x_i +x_j - 2x_{ij}) $ using the binary variables $x_i , x_j, x_{ij}$ of the AND model \eqref{eq8}.
+Taking insights from \eqref{3eq6}, the frustration of edge $(i,j) \in E$ with weight $w_{ij}$ can be represented by $f_{ij}={(1-w_{ij})}/{2} + w_{ij}(x_i +x_j - 2x_{ij}) $ using the binary variables $x_i , x_j, x_{ij}$ of the AND model \eqref{3eq3.5}.
 Note that, the frustration of an edge in a weighted signed graph is a continuous variable in the unit interval $f_{ij} \in [0,1]$.

 Note that, $a_{ij}x_{ij} \leq (3a_{ij}-1)(x_i + x_j)/4 + {(1-a_{ij})}/{2}$ embodies all constraints for edge $(i,j)$ in the AND model regardless of the edge sign.
-Similarly, the constraints of the AND model can be represented using weights $w_{ij}$.
-The weighted minimum frustration count optimisation problem can be formulated as a binary linear programming model in \eqref{eq22}.
-We have generated random weighted signed graphs to test the model in \eqref{eq22}.
-Our preliminary results show that the weighted version of the problem \eqref{eq22} is solved faster than the original model for signed graphs \eqref{eq8}.
+Accordingly, the constraints of the AND model can be modified to incorporate weights $w_{ij}$.
+The weighted minimum frustration count optimisation problem can be formulated as a binary linear programming model in \eqref{3eq9}.

+We have generated random weighted signed graphs to test the model in \eqref{3eq9}.
+Our preliminary results show that the weighted version of the problem \eqref{3eq9} is solved faster than the original models for signed graphs.